1.1. Stress during certain brain development phases particularly harmful¶

 Rhesus monkeys that grew up without a mother and only with peers showed increased levels of the dopamine metabolite homovanillic acid (HVA) in response to social separation.

-Separation of rat pups from their mothers increased GABA receptor-mediated release of norepinephrine in SHR rats (a model for ADHD-HI), whereas it decreased it in Wystar-Kyoto rats (considered a control model for non-ADHD).
+Separation of rat pups from their mothers increased GABA receptor-mediated release of norepinephrine in SHR rats (a model of ADHD-HI and ADHD-C), while this was decreased in Wystar-Kyoto rats (considered a control model of non-ADHD).

-Early childhood separation from the mother resulted in lifelong changes in the noradrenergic and dopaminergic systems in rats.
+Early childhood separation from the mother led to lifelong changes in the noradrenergic and dopaminergic systems in rats.

-Maternal stress (restriction for 1 h per day on day 15-21 of gestation) decreased hypothalamic norepinephrine and blood plasma corticosterone responses to acute stress in adult male offspring in rats.
+Maternal stress (restriction for 1 h per day on day 15-21 of pregnancy) in rats led to a decrease in the hypothalamic noradrenaline and blood plasma corticosterone response to acute stress in adult male offspring.

-Monkeys separated from their mothers in early childhood showed decreased basal norepinephrine levels in cerebrospinal fluid.
-This correlated with impaired social behavior, impulsivity, increased aggression, and decreased interest in palatable rewards.
+Monkeys separated from their mothers in early childhood showed a reduced basal noradrenaline level in the cerebrospinal fluid.
+This correlated with impaired social behavior, impulsivity, increased aggression and decreased interest in tasty rewards.

-Other monkeys with early childhood stress experience showed reduced interest in rewards.
+Other monkeys with early childhood stress experience showed a reduced interest in rewards.
 However, reward consumption remained unchanged.
-Increased urinary norepinephrine breakdown substances were found.
-Increased urinary catabolites indicate decreased levels in the brain.
+Increased noradrenaline metabolites were found in the urine.
+Increased degradation substances in the urine indicate a reduced level in the brain.

-Rhesus monkeys that grew up without a mother and only with peers showed decreased levels of the norepinephrine metabolite 3-methoxy-4-hydroxyphenylglycol (MHPG) in response to social separation.
+Rhesus monkeys that grew up without a mother and only with peers showed reduced levels of the noradrenaline metabolite 3-methoxy-4-hydroxyphenylglycol (MHPG) in response to social separation.

 Serotonin influences the developing brain.
 During certain stages of brain development, 5-HT, in conjunction with other transmitters, regulates brain cytoarchitecture and nodal connectivity by modulating a variety of developmental processes, including neuronal progenitor cell proliferation, migration and differentiation, maturation of postmitotic neurons, and apoptosis.
 Environmental factors that alter serotonergic modulation during development or variation in genes involved in 5-HT signaling can cause disorders associated with defective innervation, circuit formation, and network connectivity.